Inductive limits of projective C*-algebras: Relations among the classes of (weakly) (semi-) projective -algebras C*-algebras

-\begin{pargr} The above result \ref{prop:S05:P_iff_SP-C} confirms a conjecture of Loring.
-We note that these results are in exact analogy to results in commutative shape theory.
+\begin{pgr} We note that the results in this section, in particular \autoref{prop:S05:wP_iff_wSP_trivSh}, are in exact analogy with results in shape theory for spaces, as shown in the table below.

-A (weakly) projective \Cs{} is the non-commutative analogue of an (approximate) absolute retract, and a (weakly) semiprojective \Cs{} is the non-commutative analogue of an (approximate) absolute neighborhood retract (see \cite[2.1, 2.2, 2.3]{SoeThi2011} and the references therein for definitions and further discussion).
+A (weakly) projective \ca{} is the non-commutative analog of an (approximate) absolute retract, and a (weakly) semiprojective \ca{} is the non-commutative analog of an (approximate) absolute neighborhood retract.
+The analogies are shown in the table below.
+We refer the reader to \cite[2.1, 2.2, 2.3]{SoeThi12CharCommutSP} and the references therein for definitions and further discussion.

-With the obvious abbreviations we get the following picture how the classes of (weakly) (semi-)projective \Cs{s} relate, analogously to the classes of (approximate) absolute (neighborhood) retracts. \\